 Continue on dissertation research, analysis and write up.
-At this point you should be working closely with your chair and submitting chapters to her or him as they are completed.

-credit hour requirements.
+At this point you should be working closely with your chair and submitting chapters to credit hour requirements.
 Notes:

 It is possible to register for Research/Dissertation hours before you are advanced to candidacy.
 Your doctoral iPOS must contain exactly 12 hours of Dissertation (799) even if you register for more.